Pregnancy, Birth, and Parenthood in Japan: Lisa’s Story (UK→Kyoto)

 Did you take any prenatal vitamins?
 If so, which ones?

-I took Dear nature and DHC at first, but soon switched to an overseas one and was given strong iron supplements from my clinic to treat my anaemia.
+I took Dear nature and DHC at first, but soon switched to an overseas one and was given strong iron supplements from my clinic to treat my anemia.

 Did you continue to work throughout your pregnancy?
 How did your coworkers take the news of your pregnancy?
 If you continued to work, were you able to get childcare leave in addition to maternity leave?
 Were there any challenges when working while pregnant?